 Customer service jobs and qualifications

 There are a variety of customer service jobs.
-Two common positons include the following:
+Two common positions include the following:

 - Customer service representative — Customer service representatives receive and place telephone calls and help maintain solid relationships with customers by answering questions and concerns with speed and professionalism.
 An excellent customer service representative resume must include research skills, communication skills and data entry skills.
-According to the OfficeTeam Salary Guide, a customer service representative can expect to see a salary range of $28,250 to $39,500.
+According to the Salary Guide, a customer service representative can expect a midpoint salary of $30,750.
 After gaining more experience, a customer service representative can move on to a senior customer service representative role or customer service manager, both of which command higher salaries.

 - Call center representative — Another of the most common customer service jobs is the call center representative.
 This person works at an inbound call center, responding to customer inquiries, processing orders and routing calls to appropriate departments.
 This professional handles a high volume of calls and must have stellar interpersonal skills, alphanumeric data entry skills and, of course, customer service skills.
-The salary range for a call center representative is $28,250 to $38,000.
+The midpoint salary range for a call center representative is $32,500.
 Pay increases for senior- and manager-level roles.

 How to succeed in customer service jobs